timberland-sig/rh-linux-poc/README.md

 In case of boot issues (e.g. the remote drive not showing in the Boot manager), type `reset -w` in the `Shell>` prompt to do a warm restart.
 The firmware variables will be reloaded and the `host-vm` should immediately find the remote disk and boot with NVMe/TCP.

+**Note:** The QEMU launch command is saved to `.build/start-vm.sh` for both VMs, useful for debugging or manual execution.

 ## Resetting the POC configuration